What is Yarn How is it Made?

 4. Twisting

-The sliver is fed into a mechanism called a roving frame, which lengthens and twists the fiber strands.
+The sliver is fed into a roving frame mechanism, which lengthens and twists the fiber strands.
 The roving is the term for these strands.

 5. Spinning